Royal Canin

-Royal Canin is a French manufacturer of cat and dog food.
-A subsidiary of Mars, Incorporated, the company also undertakes research into the formulation and testing of breed and symptom specific nutritional requirements of dogs and cats.
+Royal Canin ([ʁwajal kanɛ̃]) is a division of the American group Mars Inc., and a manufacturer and global supplier of cat and dog food.
+It conducts research on the specific nutritional needs of dogs and cats.

-The company was established by French veterinary surgeon Jean Cathary, after he successfully treated a number of skin and coat conditions in pets by feeding them a cereal-based diet he prepared in his garage.
-After importing an extruder from the United States, the company was the first to manufacture dry pet food in France.
-Aimed primarily at breeders, production steadily increased and distribution extended further into the European market.
-Royal Canin was sold to the Guyomarc'h Group in 1972, and underwent a further period of expansion, especially in the area of research and development, before being purchased by the Paribas Bank in 1990.
-The company was floated on the French stock exchange but removed later after it was sold to Mars, Incorporated in 2001.
+The company was established by French veterinary surgeon Jean Cathary, after he successfully treated a number of skin and coat conditions in dogs by feeding them a cereal-based diet he prepared in his garage.
+He realized that nutrition was an important part of pets' health.
+After importing an extruder from the United States, a process first used in the pet food industry in 1956, the company was the first to manufacture dry pet food in France.
+Aimed primarily at breeders, production steadily increased and distribution expanded across the European market.
+Royal Canin was sold to the Guyomarc'h Group in 1972, and underwent a further period of expansion, especially in the area of research and development, before being purchased by the Paribas Affaires Industrielles (PAI) in 1990.
+The company was floated on the French stock exchange but delisted later after it was sold to Mars, Incorporated in 2002.

-Royal Canin offers a range of puppy foods that are specifically formulated to meet the nutritional needs of growing dogs.
-They offer different formulas based on the breed size, activity level, and life stage of the puppy.
-Some of the ingredients commonly found in their puppy food formulas include high-quality proteins, vitamins, minerals, and antioxidants.

-Royal Canin is considered a high-quality brand by many pet owners and veterinarians, although some people may find their products to be more expensive than other brands.
-It’s always important to consult with your veterinarian before making any changes to your puppy’s diet, including switching to a new brand of food.